Assembling instructions for Unic Rotarex® structures

 9.4 The 3D file will be used when the position of a structural element is not understood from the 2D plan.
 The 3D software can be downloaded for free from the developer website.
 The 3D model will always edify the position and orientation of the structural elements.

 9.5 For “T” or “X” panels intersections where it is difficult to introduce the self-drilling screws, the contact profile from one of the panels will be removed from the panel and will be fixed in position on the other panel.
-The rest of the panel will be then coupled again with the profile.
-(Fig…)
+The rest of the panel will then be coupled again with the profile.
+(Fig.15)

 10 Covering the structures